TyrfingMjolnir/electron-diskmap/README.md

 Double click the icon, the app launches, to modify the root of the walk edit the following line: https://github.com/TyrfingMjolnir/electron-diskmap/blob/master/app/walk.js#L37

 The app takes a while to quit though... is this normal? intentional?
 Or just the way JS works?

+This app clocks in at 104MB compiled; could this be shrunk by using PLOVR or other javascript compilers?